Loud (R5 song)

-Loud is the lead single from American pop rock band R5's second EP of the same name.
+"Loud" is the debut single by American pop rock band R5, from their second EP of the same name.
 It was released on February 19, 2013, digitally and physically with the rest of the EP's tracks and was later included on the band's debut full-length album Louder (2013) as the lead single.

 Reception

 Loud has received generally positive reviews from both fans and critics.
 Musichel stated that all four songs of the album are "contagious tunes that are sure to hook their listeners."
-Matt Collar from Allmusic said, "with [its] mixture of dance and rock-oriented material, R5 find a nice balance between the sound of Maroon 5 and One Direction," and called the track very "infectious".
+Matt Collar from AllMusic said, "with [its] mixture of dance and rock-oriented material, R5 find a nice balance between the sound of Maroon 5 and One Direction," and called the track very "infectious".
 ClevverTV talked about the music video, stating that "the vibe is just really upbeat".
 Fanlala stated that it is "one of the most fun music videos that [they had] ever seen".

 Live performance

-On July 7, 2013, "Loud" was performed for the first time in British TV show Blue Peter.
-On August 26, they performed in Canadian TV show The Morning Show.
+On July 7, 2013, "Loud" was performed live for the first time on the British TV show Blue Peter.
+On August 26, they performed on Canadian TV show The Morning Show.